-Unfortunately, some of these programs are not publicized sufficiently to provide easy access for families who are faced with the responsibility of designing a quality life for their children.
-There are, however, several organizations here on Long Island that help those with special needs live their best lives possible.
-And, we’ve compiled a list just for you.
+Unfortunately, some of these programs are not publicized sufficiently, even though many families would benefit tremendously from easy access to them.
+There are, however, several great programs for Long Island kids with special needs.
+And we’ve compiled a list just for you.

 For more educational and developmental programs for Long Island kids, see our classes and enrichment guide or our Long Island Special Needs Guide.